Table of Content:

 - Why is brushing your teeth so important?

-- Suffering from dry mouth
+- Dry mouth

-- Existing gum disease
+- Advanced gum disease

-If you have more questions about brushing your teeth we can answer them.
-Call us at (949)481-2540 or book your cleaning online to have us review your brushing technique.
-Our dentist, Dr. Jazayeri, will access your brushing to see if you’re performing it correctly.
-We will gladly offer additional advise on how to improve your brushing technique or make recommendation when necessary.
-To learn more about other ways to clean your teeth, click on the following links:
+If you have more questions about brushing your teeth we’ll be glad to answer them.
+Call us at (949)481-2540 or book your appointment online and we can review your brushing techniques.
+Our dentist, Dr. Jazayeri, will evaluate your brushing techniques and provide you with feedback.
+To learn more about other ways to keep your teeth healthy and clean, click on the following links: